Looking for hand sanitizer? Good luck finding it

 The alcohol-based gunk is convenient, but hand sanitizer isn’t the best way to clean your hands.
 For that, soap and water still reigns supreme, according to the U.S. Centers for Disease Control and Prevention.
 The agency recommends first washing hands with warm or cold water and then lathering soap for 20 seconds to get it on the backs of hands, between fingers and under finger nails before rinsing off.

 If you’re not near a sink, hand sanitizer will do.
-But keep in mind that it doesn’t kill all germs, the CDC says.
-Read the label and make sure you’re using one that has at least 60% alcohol, the health agency says.
+But keep in mind that it doesn’t kill all germs, the health agency says.
+Read the label and make sure you’re using one that has at least 60% alcohol.
 After applying it, rub it all over your hands until they’re dry.
 Another tip: don’t touch your face, since health officials say viruses could enter your body from your eyes, mouth or nose.

 Hospitals are more concerned about a shortage of face masks, which people have also been snatching up despite pleas from health officials.
 Patient and treatment rooms in hospitals always have a sink and soap to wash hands, says Nancy Foster, the American Hospital Association’s head of quality and patient safety.
 But there are no good alternatives to masks for nurses and doctors.